Lmy0217/PyTorch-Project-Framework/README.md

         ```

 - Model
-	- In `models` folder create a class that inherit the "BaseModel" class
+	- In `models` folder create a class that inherit the `BaseModel` class

 		```python
 	    # YourModel.py